- What are the risks associated with investment?

 However, in a small number of cases, investments could potentially present a risk to UK national security.

 This guidance is for businesses of any size seeking investment.
 It covers potential risks associated with investment - both to your business and the UK’s national security - and how taking a security-minded approach from the start of your investment planning can reduce these risks.
-It also outlines what the new National Security and Investment Act 2021 may mean for your business and how you can prepare for it.
+It also outlines what the new National Security and Investment Act 2021 may mean for your business.

 You can also find a summary of this guidance in our Key Considerations for Secure Investment.